Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift

 Skirts and Dresses of the 1890s

 By 1890 the bustle and ornate skirt drapery was in decline.
-While skirts and dresses had some pleating at the rear, the emphasis on the rear gradually diminished.
+While skirts and dresses had some pleating at the rear, the emphasis on the back of the skirt gradually diminished.
 Gored skirts were long and tight at the waist.
 Fabric cut in a long triangle with the top cut off created a slim waistline so skirts fit smoothly over the hips, the flared out in an inverted tulip shaped bell.

 Some skirts featured bands of buckram or heavy linen around the hem.
 The hem band enabled women to easily repair a damaged hem.
 Trains were popular and even worn on the streets though dress reformers argued against the unhygienic practice of dragging one's clothing through dirty streets.

 Though fashion plates depict women wearing floor length hemlines, photographs of women at work, or engaged in physical activities show shorter hemlines.